 What is Microneedling

-Microneedling has evolved into one of the most effective and promising procedures to help reduce the appearance of scar tissue and aid in overall skin rejuvenation.
+Microneedling has evolved into one of the most effective and promising procedures to help reduce the appearance of wrinkles, fine lines, scar tissue and aid in overall skin rejuvenation.
 Using tiny needles to make micro-injuries without significant damages in the epidermis and dermis, microneedling induces tissue remodeling such as thickening of the epidermis and dermis and inducing extracellular matrix (ECM) proteins like collagen and elastin through a natural wound healing process.
 All this occurs with minimal inflammation, which results in the eventual remodeling of the skin in a non-fibrotic (non-scar tissue) fashion without adverse events such as post-inflammatory pigmentation issues that are common with energy or chemical based devices used for skin rejuvenation.

 There are three phases to the wound repair process:

 The cost of Microneedling is $300 per treatment or a package of 3 for $750.

 Packages are recommended for those seeking significant improvement in acne scarring or wrinkles.

 The SkinPen is the only FDA approved microneedling device.
 It is very different from other devices including dermal rollers because it is far more maneuverable, making it possible to treat virtually any area on the body, and needle cartridges are disposable, to ensure sanitation.
 Needle length is adjustable, so procedures can be custom-tailored to each patient’s needs.
 Other devices that are used in at-home and day spa treatments can still call themselves microneedling, but SkinPen® is a medical device.
 This level of microneedling requires a well-trained and experienced clinician, as well as a sterile environment, to assure patient safety and achieve the best possible results.

 Steps of a Microneedling Appointment